 What had been a perfect and holy physical creation was transformed instantly, along with Lucifer, into something unholy in God’s presence.
 The perfect became imperfect; the stable became unstable; what was made without corruption became corrupted and began to decay.
 Death was unleashed upon the physical creation.
 What scientists call entropy (heat death) was infused into the very nature of the cosmos, with irreversible effect, disrupting a harmonious balance and symmetry of matter and energy.

-Immediately exposed and unshielded from the presence of an angry Holy God with a countenance of great wrath, the surface of the Earth, Mars and other planets of the created early solar system were now abruptly impacted by the resulting shockwave of disturbance unleashed by Lucifer’s sin down on the Earth.
-Orbits were disrupted, and planetary collisions ensued.
-At least one planet may have collided with the Earth, propelling a mass of ejected material into orbit around the Earth (which would eventually cool to become Earth’s moon).
-At least one planet exploded and fragmented, and remnants from it impacted into the remaining planets.
-Life sustaining atmospheres were stripped away from others, and whatever created biological life forms inhabited the surface of the planet were killed outright or otherwise decimated in numbers on the surface of the planet.
+Immediately exposed and unshielded from the presence of an angry Holy God with a countenance of great wrath, the early solar system was now abruptly impacted by the resulting shockwave of disturbance unleashed by Lucifer’s sin down on the Earth.
+Orbits were disrupted.
+At least one planet exploded and fragmented.
+Life sustaining atmospheres were stripped away from others.
 All of this happened at least over 4.5 billion years ago in the antiquity of what we know as geologic deep-time.
 And it all happened because of one, single act of sin.

 When the scientist today sees evidence of such apparent chaos in the chemistry of Earth’s geological record, and observes the ancient impact craters on the face of Earth’s moon, his assumptive reasoning tells him it is evidence of Earth’s early ‘evolutionary’ beginnings.
 Without the wisdom of the Bible and the knowledge of sin, he is unaware that the wisdom to be seen in the heavenly places (Psalms 19) is actually revealing quite another story, that of the early created Earth’s decimation through the agency of God’s wrath against Lucifer’s heinous sin.